Zhiwei5/bme590hrm/README.md

 All the required file are in the heart_module
 The Heart_Monitor.py is the main function of this module Instructions to use:
 Put heart_module into your folder of all CSV file.
-Run the main function, and corresponding JSON file contain all the calculated result will be created in your folder.
+Run the main function, and corresponding JSON files contain all the calculated results will be created in your folder.
+Need input for number of minutes to calculate the mean_hr_bpm.
+Input type should be float

 MIT License